 To ensure you strive in this industry, it is really important to get the right start and have an eagerness to continue to develop and enhance your skills with the best training possible.
 While this can be a great career that is challenging, flexible and exciting, it is not for everyone.
 Here’s what you need to know before you start your career in real estate.

-Firstly, to work in real estate sales, property management or a client-related position, you are often required to obtain a Certificate of Registration or Agent’s Representative Certificate.
+Firstly, to work in real estate sales, property management or a client-related position, you are required to obtain a Certificate of Registration.
 Every state has its own set of requirements to become a licensed real estate agent.
 These particular courses meet the educational requirements needed to work in the industry.
 Kangan Institute offers an exhaustive course delivered under the Victorian Law.
 In order to work as an Agents’ Representative under the supervision of a licensed Real Estate Agent in Victoria you will be required to have this certification.

-If you’re planning the next step in your Real Estate career and maybe working towards running your own real estate agency or operate as a licensed real estate agent, then Kangan Institute’s Certificate IV in Property Services (Real Estate) (CPP40307) is your first step into making this dream your reality.
+If you’re planning the next step in your Real Estate career and maybe working towards running your own real estate agency or operate as a licensed real estate agent, then Kangan Institute’s Certificate IV in Real Estate Practice (CPP41419) is your first step into making this dream your reality.
 Upon successfully completing your studies, this will provide you with the minimum education requirements needed to apply for a Real Estate License.
 This course will not only enhance your industry knowledge and skill level, but also provide you with the certification needed to run your own business.

 Make Use of Resources